USB Firmware Compilation

 -

-After connecting to SSH, enter the following command and press the
+After connecting via SSH, enter the following command and press

-rm -rf ~/klipper/.config && rm -rf ~/klipper/outdeletes the previous compilation data and firmware, andmake menuconfigcompiles the firmware.
+rm -rf ~/klipper/.config && rm -rf ~/klipper/outdeletes previous compilation data and firmware, whilemake menuconfigstarts the firmware compilation.
 After execution, the following interface should appear:Loading... -

 Select